tonymorris/ppl/20151218-climbing-and-descending.md

     * **T**rim

-* Climb the aircraft at best angle
+* Climb the aircraft at cruise

   * Begin climb